-In November 2015, we reported clinical data from the dose-escalation portion of our ongoing phase 1 clinical trial evaluating AG-120 in patients with IDH1 mutant-positive advanced solid tumors, including glioma, intrahepatic cholangiocarcinoma, or IHCC, and chondrosarcomas who received AG-210 administered from 200 mg to 1200 mg total daily doses.
+In November 2015, we reported clinical data from the dose-escalation portion of our ongoing phase 1 clinical trial evaluating ivosidenib (AG-120) in patients with IDH1 mutant-positive advanced solid tumors who received ivosidenib (AG-120) administered from 200 mg to 1200 mg total daily doses.
 The data were presented at the AACR-NCI-EORTC International Conference on Molecular Targets and Cancer Therapeutics in Boston.
-As of the September 3, 2015 data cut-off, 62 patients had been treated with single agent AG-120, of which 55 were response-evaluable.
-Seven of the 11 response-evaluable patients with IDH1 mutant-positive chondrosarcoma had stable disease, with five of these patients maintaining stable disease for six months or more.
-One of the 20 patients with IDH1 mutant-positive IHCC had a partial response and 11 patients had stable disease, with six such patients maintaining stable disease for six months or more.
-Ten of the 20 patients with IDH1 mutant-positive glioma had stable disease, with four of these patients maintaining stable disease for six months or more.
-One of the four patients with other IDH1 mutant-positive solid tumors had stable disease.
-Treatment with AG-120 showed substantial reduction of 2HG in plasma and tumor tissue, and imaging results suggest that AG-120 can lower 2HG levels in the brain.
-AG-120 was well tolerated, with the majority of adverse events reported by investigators being mild to moderate.
-The most common investigator-reported adverse events were nausea, diarrhea, vomiting, anemia and QT prolongation.
+As of the September 3, 2015 data cut-off, 29 of 55 patients with IDH1 mutant-positive advanced solid tumors had stable disease with one PR Treatment with ivosidenib (AG-120) showed substantial reduction of 2HG in plasma and tumor tissue.
+Ivosidenib (AG-120) was well tolerated, with the majority of AEs reported by investigators being mild to moderate.
+The most common investigator-reported AEs were nausea, diarrhea, vomiting, anemia and QT prolongation.
 The majority of reported SAEs were disease related.
-A MTD has not been reached.
-We are currently enrolling four expansion cohorts of 25 patients each in (i) low grade glioma with at least six months of prior scans to assess volumetric changes, (ii) second-line cholangiocarcinoma, (iii) high grade, or metastatic, chondrosarcoma, and (iv) other solid tumors with an IDH1 mutation, who will receive the recommended dose of 500 mg of